Your internet connection is often taken for granted until the moment it goes down.

-“My contract was terminated (six month contract that lasted four years) and I wasn’t quite sure what to do, but I knew I had seen enough stupid managers making bad decisions and then continuing down that path to avoid admitting they were wrong,” he says.
+“My contract was terminated (a six-month contract that lasted four years) and I wasn’t quite sure what to do, but I knew I had seen enough stupid managers making bad decisions and then continuing down that path to avoid admitting they were wrong,” he says.
 “I spent several years installing and then project-managing the installation of PABXs for Telecom NZ from 1987 to 1993, so I thought I would start a business based on that.”

 According to Jamie, one of the biggest problems small business owners make when setting up their networking is trying to do it on the cheap and not really understanding what they are doing.

-“It actually goes back to what services can be delivered to a premises,” he explains.
-“If a business is on the hunt for a new premises, it is vital to seek expert advice as to what services can be delivered.
+“It actually goes back to what services can be delivered to premises,” he explains.
+“If a business is on the hunt for new premises, it is vital to seek expert advice as to what services can be delivered.